 Users can activate the import operation by accessing the "Repository" menu and clicking on the "Import simulation ..." option, showing the dialog of Figure 4-123.
-The dialog requests the files needed to complete the operation: the SQL file that includes the statements needed to create the simulation in the target database, the log file and a ZIP archive with the simulation data files (configuration and optionally, inputs) for the simulation's execution.
+The dialog requests the files needed to complete the operation, which are those generated by the export.
+The log file field is only used for simulations exported by openSF v3.7.1 or earlier, where the ZIP archive did not include the simulation logs.